6 tips for a successful UCAS personal statement

 3. Demonstrate determination and commitment

-According to last year’s survey, almost half of admission officers in the UK feel students aren’t ready for the step up to higher education.
+According to the recent survey, almost half of admission officers in the UK feel students aren’t ready for the step up to higher education.
 Nine out of ten officers cited students’ inability to think and learn independently; while three quarters believe new students lack social skills and, even more worryingly, a lack of common sense.

 The best universities look for personality as well, so it’s important to demonstrate commitment and determination in the statement – 91 per cent of university admissions officers actively look for evidence of these qualities in applications.